 Edit Firewall Rule expressions

-The Expression Editor editor is a text-only interface for creating Firewall Rules expressions.
-Although it lacks the visual simplicity of the Expression Builder, the Expression Editor editor supports the entire specification of Cloudflare's Firewall Rules Language.
+The Expression Editor is a text-only interface for creating Firewall Rules expressions.
+Although it lacks the visual simplicity of the Expression Builder, the Expression Editor supports the entire specification of Cloudflare's Firewall Rules Language.

-For example, only the Expression Editor editor supports grouping symbols.
+For example, only the Expression Editor supports grouping symbols.
 Cloudflare designed the Firewall Rules Language with in mind, so although there are some subtle differences, Wireshark users should feel right at home with Firewall Rules and be able to easily port their existing rules to Cloudflare.

 Use the Expression Editor

 The Expression Editor is located in the Create Firewall Rule and Edit Firewall Rule panels.
 The editor supports all available Firewall Rules fields, operators, and transformation functions.
 It also supports parentheses as grouping symbols.